 Learn More About our Nursing Units

-There is nowhere else quite like the Neonatal Intensive Care Units (NICU) at CHOC Children’s in Orange and Mission Viejo.
+There is nowhere else quite like the Neonatal Intensive Care Units (NICU) at CHOC in Orange and CHOC at Mission Hospital.
 Here, the tiniest, most fragile people in the world are often fighting for their lives due to severe prematurity, respiratory distress and other life-threatening ailments.
 The highest level technology and most sophisticated care are necessary to ensure the most favorable outcomes for each of the babies.

 Our NICU nurses work alongside neonatologists, respiratory therapists and developmental teams in collaboration with social services and case management to meet the comprehensive physical, social, financial and emotional needs of each family and their newborn children.
 The CHOC NICU is a “Level IV” NICU – the highest level available and features specialized ventilators, nitric oxide therapy, neonatal surgery and other specialty diagnostics, treating virtually all diseases and conditions.
 A dedicated transport team delivers infants to the unit via ambulance or helicopter and can often begin therapy within seconds of receiving an infant into their care.